 Even if it is some distance away, you can play this down by making a big deal about in being “so close to home.”

 Make the same drive you will be making once they start going to school.

-Help them choose their own school supplies
+Help them choose their own back to school supplies

 Involve your child in choosing their backpack, lunchbox, and needed supplies.